-The Labor and Employment Relations Association Association (LERA) generously funds an annual $1,000 scholarship for students, graduate or undergraduate, who are committed to pursuing a profession in labor and/or labor management.
+The Northwest chapter of the Labor and Employment Relations Association Association (LERA) generously funds an annual $1,000 scholarship for students, graduate or undergraduate, who are committed to pursuing a profession in labor and/or labor management.

 The constitution of the LERA states as its purposes: